Aniela Tolentino

 Aniela Bianca Delgado Tolentino (born May 8, 1996) is a Filipino politician and businesswoman who has served as the representative for Cavite's eighth district since 2022.

 House of Representatives

 Tolentino entered politics in 2021, when she substituted her mother, then-Tagaytay Mayor Agnes Tolentino, as the candidate for representative in Cavite's eighth district in 2022 after the latter withdrew to instead run for vice mayor of Tagaytay.
 She eventually won the race, succeeding her term-limited father Abraham Tolentino, who was in turn elected mayor of Tagaytay.
 She was re-elected in 2025.
+During the 20th Congress, she chairs the House Committee on Climate Change and is the vice chairman of the House Committee on Foreign Affairs.

 Tolentino has been a proponent of agricultural education, supporting initiatives to establish farming high schools across different regions of the Philippines.